tianrich/Richnet-Affiliate-Python-Bundle/README.md

 NEW **WHODIS** Check an affiliate link for the end url with the option to copy the url

 Social - Tweet to Twitter, Twitter API access needed

+Richnet Sale - Now the option to simply add the retailer of choice and the url and will share straight to twitter.
+Don't forget to add your affiliate link and twitter auth codes